 Tips for a thick & creamy smoothie

 - Don't add too much liquid.
 For this vegan smoothie bowl, we are already using lemon juice so we really don't need much milk.
 However, the amount of milk you need will be semi dependent on the strength of your blender.
-Add it in 1 Tbsp at a time until you have a thick, but well blended, smoothie.
+Add it in 1 tablespoon at a time until you have a thick, but well blended, smoothie.